kosmonautdnb/SpritePaint_Dos/README.md

 # SpritePaint_Dos
 A basic sprite paint program for Dos written in WatcomC++.

-try: _sprite.exe it's the compiled program.
+try: _sprite.exe it's the compiled program for DOS.

+_winsprite.exe is the MS-WINDOWS port of it.

 ![ScreenShot](https://raw.github.com/kosmonautdnb/SpritePaint_Dos/main/thumb.PNG)